qfpl/ghc-extensions-talk/proposal.md

 ### Target audience

+People familiar with Haskell, but who haven't yet used it on larger projects will benefit from at least the first part of the talk.

-Haskell users who want to get exposed to language extensions they may not be familiar with, or who want a deeper understanding of the language extensions they already know and use.
+Intermediate or advanced Haskell users who want to get exposed to language extensions they may not be familiar with, or who want a deeper understanding of the language extensions they already know and use, will get the most out of the latter parts.

 ### Session prerequisite